openshift-online/ocm-support-cli/README.md

 ##### Examples

-* Create a label to an account `ocm support create accountLabel [accountID] [key] [value]`
+* Create a label to an account `ocm support create accountlabel [accountID] [key] [value]`
-* Create a label to an organization `ocm support create organizationLabel [orgID] [key] [value]`
+* Create a label to an organization `ocm support create organizationlabel [orgID] [key] [value]`
-* Create a label to a subscription (with internal flag as false) `ocm support create subscriptionLabel [subscriptionID] [key] [value] --external`
+* Create a label to a subscription (with internal flag as false) `ocm support create subscriptionlabel [subscriptionID] [key] [value] --external`

 #### Creating capabilities

 ##### Creating account capabilities

-Use the `accountCapability` subcommand to assign a capability to an account, passing a valid capability key.
+Use the `accountcapability` subcommand to assign a capability to an account, passing a valid capability key.

 ##### Creating organization capabilities

-Use the `organizationCapability` subcommand to assign a capability to an organization, passing a valid capability key.
+Use the `organizationcapability` subcommand to assign a capability to an organization, passing a valid capability key.

 ##### Creating subscription capabilities

-Use the `subscriptionCapability` subcommand to assign a capability to a subscription, passing a valid capability key.
+Use the `subscriptioncapability` subcommand to assign a capability to a subscription, passing a valid capability key.

 ##### Examples

-* Create a capability to an account `ocm support create accountCapability [accountID] [capabilityKey]`
+* Create a capability to an account `ocm support create accountcapability [accountID] [capabilityKey]`
-* Create a capability to an organization `ocm support create organizationCapability [orgID] [capabilityKey]`
+* Create a capability to an organization `ocm support create organizationcapability [orgID] [capabilityKey]`
-* Create a capability to a subscription `ocm support create subscriptionCapability [subscriptionID] [capabilityKey]`
+* Create a capability to a subscription `ocm support create subscriptioncapability [subscriptionID] [capabilityKey]`

 #### Creating registry credentials

-Use the `registryCredentials` subcommand to create registry credentials for current account.
+Use the `registrycredentials` subcommand to create registry credentials for current account.

 ##### Examples

-* Create registryCredentials `ocm support create registryCredentials`
+* Create registryCredentials `ocm support create registrycredentials`

 #### Creating role bindings

 ##### Creating application role bindings

-Use the `applicationRoleBinding` subcommand to assign a role binding to an account at application level, passing a valid role id.
+Use the `applicationrolebinding` subcommand to assign a role binding to an account at application level, passing a valid role id.

 ##### Creating organization role bindings

-Use the `organizationRoleBinding` subcommand to assign a role binding to an account at organization level, passing a valid role id.
+Use the `organizationrolebinding` subcommand to assign a role binding to an account at organization level, passing a valid role id.

 ##### Creating subscription role bindings

-Use the `subscriptionRoleBinding` subcommand to assign a role binding to an account at subscription level, passing a valid role id.
+Use the `subscriptionrolebinding` subcommand to assign a role binding to an account at subscription level, passing a valid role id.

 ##### Examples

-* Create a role binding to an application `ocm support create applicationRoleBinding [accountID] [roleID]`
+* Create a role binding to an application `ocm support create applicationrolebinding [accountID] [roleID]`
-* Create a role binding to an organization `ocm support create organizationRoleBinding [accountID] [orgID] [roleID]`
+* Create a role binding to an organization `ocm support create organizationrolebinding [accountID] [orgID] [roleID]`
-* Create a role binding to a subscription `ocm support create subscriptionRoleBinding [accountID] [subscriptionID] [roleID]`
+* Create a role binding to a subscription `ocm support create subscriptionrolebinding [accountID] [subscriptionID] [roleID]`

 ### Delete